 Overview

-Colm Cross represents financial services firms, public companies, and individuals in connection with investigations and enforcement actions brought by the U.S. Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the U.S. Department of Justice (DOJ), the New York Stock Exchange (NYSE), and various state securities regulators.
-He has worked on enforcement actions and investigations at every stage, including responding to regulator requests and government subpoenas, preparing witnesses for testimony and on-the-record interviews, drafting white papers and Wells submissions, and negotiating settlements with regulators.
-Colm has co-authored several articles on regulatory compliance and actions, including analyses of proposed SEC rules and actions and updates on areas of regulatory scrutiny.
-Colm also has an active pro bono practice, where he has represented a criminal defendant in post-conviction proceedings in the D.C.
-Superior Court and D.C.
-Court of Appeals.
+Colm Cross represents corporations, financial services firms, and individuals in high-stakes government investigations and enforcement actions.
+His practice encompasses matters involving the U.S. Department of Justice, including accounting fraud and wire fraud investigations, as well as the U.S. Securities and Exchange Commission, the Financial Industry Regulatory Authority, and various state regulators.
+He has worked on investigations and enforcement actions at every stage, including responding to government subpoenas and regulator requests, preparing witnesses for testimony and on-the-record interviews, drafting white papers and Wells submissions, and negotiating settlements.
+Colm has co-authored several articles on regulatory compliance and enforcement trends, including analyses of proposed rules and updates on areas of regulatory scrutiny.

 Colm had the privilege of clerking for the late Hon.
 William H. Pauley of the U.S. District Court for the Southern District of New York.
 He also served as a judicial intern for the Hon.
 Patty Shwartz of the U.S. Court of Appeals for the Third Circuit.